juliaYamamoto/HoTTeaPot/README.md

 &nbsp;&nbsp; **type:** type of the status code. *e.g.:4×× client error*.
 (That can be: *1xx informational, 2xx success, 3xx redirection, 4xx client error, 5xx server error*.)
 &nbsp;&nbsp; **source:** reference code and section. *e.g.:RFC2324 Ssection 2.3.2*.

-### General look - first draft
+### General look
 This first draft was made using keynote.
+The gifs were recorded using my iphone.

 #### 🎨 Color
 Each type have a different color.